On a generalisation of Cameron's base size conjecture: Proof of Theorem

 Finally, sufficient fixed point ratio bounds for involutory graph automorphisms are given by Proposition~\ref{prop:e6-fpr-graph}.

 If $\epsilon = -$, then we can show that $\widehat{Q}(G, \tau) < 1$ for any $6$-tuple $\tau$ of $G$ using almost the same strategy as in the case $q\geqs 3$.
-The only difference is that we only considering prime order elements when finding upper bounds for $\alpha$ and $\beta$.
+The only difference is that we are only considering prime order elements when finding upper bounds for $\alpha$ and $\beta$.
 In particular, \eqref{eq:mx-nx} still holds, where, as mentioned above, $g(x, q)$ is obtained via Proposition~\ref{prop:e6-fpr-q2}.
 Then using~\eqref{eq:e6-semisimple}, we find that $\alpha \leqs 0.1$ and by using Lübeck's data on unipotent elements we find that $\beta \leqs 0.055$.
 Finally, the contribution from involutory graph automorphisms is no more than $0.125$, and hence $\widehat{Q}(G, \tau) < 1$.

 The case $\epsilon = +$ requires special attention.
 As pointed out in~\cite{BLS}, if $G_0 = E_6(2)$ and $\tau$ is a conjugate $6$-tuple containing copies of $P_1$ or $P_6$, then $\widehat{Q}(G, \tau) > 1$.
 Therefore, it is not possible to prove the claim using the same methods as in the case $q\geqs 3$, so we adopt a slightly different approach.
-We find that it is possible to construct $P_1$ and $P_6$ in {\sc Magma}, and using random search, one can show that every $6$-tuple of $G$ only containing copies of $P_1$ and $P_6$ is regular.
-We may therefore assume that $\tau$ contains at least one entry not isomorphic to $P_1$ or $P_6$.
+We find that it is possible to construct $P_1$ and $P_6$ in {\sc Magma}.
+More specifically, we can construct a $P_1$-parabolic using the following code: {

+} and then noting that $P_1$ and $P_6$ are $G_0.2$-conjugate but not $G_0$-conjugate, we can construct $P_6$ using random search.
+Then again using random search, one can show that every $6$-tuple of $G$ only containing copies of $P_1$ and $P_6$ is regular.
+We may therefore assume that $\tau$ contains at least one component that is not isomorphic to $P_1$ or $P_6$.

 For $x\in G$, we define

 and we note that

 Further, observe that our assumption on $\tau$ gives